JexanJoel/DevTrace-AI/README.md

 ## What is DevTrace AI?

 DevTrace AI is a **local-first debugging assistant** built for React, TypeScript, and Supabase developers.

+- 🔍 **Every bug gets a permanent record** — error, stack trace, code snippet, severity, and environment all in one place
-Instead of Googling your error or copy-pasting it into ChatGPT and losing the context forever, DevTrace AI gives every bug a **permanent, structured record** with full AI analysis attached - root cause, 3 fix options with code, a crash timeline, an interactive checklist, follow-up chat, test cases, and more.
-Everything is saved.
-Everything is searchable.
-Everything works **even when you're offline.**
+- 🤖 **Full AI analysis on demand** — root cause, 3 fix options with code, crash timeline, checklist, follow-up chat, and test cases
+- 💾 **Nothing is lost** — every session and fix is saved, searchable, and persists across reloads
+- 📶 **Works completely offline** — browse, create, and debug without internet thanks to PowerSync's local SQLite
+- 🔗 **Share with teammates** — share projects and sessions with other DevTrace users for read-only collaboration

 **The core problem it solves:** Debugging is slow and scattered.
 You repeat the same mistakes, forget what fixed what, and lose context every time you close a tab.
 DevTrace AI is your permanent debugging memory.